Power of Co-ops

 The more deeply engaged readers become, the likelier they are to become members.
 Drawing readers into deep engagement is a double success: It better achieves Banyan’s goal of strengthening communities and democracy while improving the chances of the reader becoming a co-op member.

-Civic network: A sense of belonging and power from using the online civic networking tools in the publishing platform Banyan will supply to news affiliated news co-ops — the tools facilitate working with others to advance issues that matter to them and thus to make a contribution to their community.
+Civic network: A sense of belonging and power from using the online civic networking tools in the Banyan-supplied publishing platform to affiliated news co-ops — the tools facilitate working with others to advance issues that matter to them and thus to contribute to their community.

 Accountability: Co-ops provide a sense of control over the direction of the journalistic enterprise; each member will have a vote in the election of their co-op’s board, which will hire its editor and other staff.